 Using someone else’s ideas and information along with your own?
 Learn to use your sources effectively and when, why, and how to document them.

-Let’s continue discussing sources, this time with a focus on how to use quotes and how to avoid plagiarism by crediting your sources.
+Let’s continue our discussion of using sources, this time with a focus on how to use quotes and how to avoid plagiarism by crediting your sources.